 Nothing annoys a Brit more than hearing somebody not-so local swooning: “oh, I love British accents!” … ok thanks, but, which one?
 Received Pronunciation (better known as the Queen’s English) connoisseurs such as Colin Firth, Hugh Grant and the Queen herself really do set the bar a bit too high for the rest of us Brits who are… well, not so posh.
 This time, this one is for us – folks abroad can’t even understand some of our accents, so let’s hope they won’t be engaging in this debate too!
 Here are the sexiest accents amongst us Brits (and our neighbours).

 She was there before Essex; however, her sister certainly steals the limelight with this accent becoming a dying art that is left to the BBC dramas.
 Cockney rhyming slang is a traditional and inherent part of British culture, but it is certainly being taken over by a newer-dialect, Multicultural London English; it is equally as sexy (think Stormzy, or Dizzee Rascall) and is certainly re-writing the traditional London dialects as we speak.
 But I think we can all agree that there is nothing sexier than a cockney lad with his mates, being very expressional and equally as cheeky.
+So it’s no surprise that they’re on the list of sexiest accents in the UK !

 9. West Country